song2siren/llm-zoomcamp-music-theory-assistant/docs/project-evaluation.md

   - [ ] 1 point: Some instructions are provided but are incomplete, OR instructions are clear and complete, the code works, but the data is missing
   - [x] 2 points: Instructions are clear, the dataset is accessible, it's easy to run the code, and it works.
 The versions for all dependencies are specified.

-- 🚧 Best practices: IMPROVE
+- ✅ Best practices:
   - [x] Hybrid search: combining both text and vector search (at least evaluating it) (1 point)
   - [x] Document re-ranking (1 point)
   - [ ] User query rewriting (1 point)

-- ✅ Bonus points (not covered in the course)
+- ⬜ Bonus points (not covered in the course)
-  - [x]  Deployment to the cloud (2 points)
+  - [ ]  Deployment to the cloud (2 points)